Japanese Garden Kairakuen : Ibaraki Prefecture

 Kōbuten-tei Main Gate; Kairakuen East Gate; Kairakuen Park Entrance: Approximately 3-5 minute walk

-– Mito Station North Exit, Bus Stop #6 (Kanto Railway)
+– Mito Station North Exit, Bus Stop #6 (Kanto Railway) Approx. 20 minutes; 5-10 minute walk

 JR Joban Line (Note: Only operates during the plum blossom festival period)